 All major indicators are pointing to a doubling of the app economy by 2020 – to a staggering 100 billion US dollars.
 The downside to such explosive growth is that it attracts digital criminals hoping to make money off someone else’s good name.

-As Christmas 2016 was approaching, digital scammers did their best to fool online shoppers with phony retail apps.
-According to the New York Times, hundreds of fake apps pretending to be well-known brands like Nordstrom, Jimmy Choo and Christian Dior started popping up.
+As Christmas 2016 was approaching, digital scammers did their best to fool online shoppers with phony retail app stores.
+According to the New York Times, hundreds of fake shopping apps pretending to be well-known brands like Nordstrom, Jimmy Choo and Christian Dior started popping up.
 Users were asked for credit card information and Facebook passwords, leaving them wide open to fraud.
-As this example shows, the risks posed by fake apps to unwitting users are significant.
+As this example shows, the risks posed by fake app stores to unwitting users are significant.
 What is being done about it?

 Flag, report and remove